 - 5. The fund promotes environmental safeguards through the exclusion of certain activities deemed to have significant negative climate impact. - The fund promotes certain ethical and social safeguards through the exclusion of certain activities deemed to be non-ethical or controversial. - 7.
 The fund considers, addresses and reports on principal adverse impacts - 8.
-The fund seeks to influence issuers' impact on sustainability matters through engagement - 9.
-The fund seeks to influence issues' impact on sustainability matters through having voting on material sustainability topics
+The fund seeks to influence issuers' impact on sustainability matters through engagement, at the level of underlying funds - 9.
+The fund seeks to influence issues' impact on sustainability matters through having voting on material sustainability topics, at the level of underlying funds